 When you are considering hiring a jobseeker, you can anticipate the amount and duration of the pay subsidy according to the length of the jobseeker's unemployment:

 If the pay subsidy has been granted on the grounds that a disability or an illness of the jobseeker significantly and permanently effects the jobseeker's work performance in the job you offer, the subsidy may cover up to 50% of the payroll costs.
 The subsidy period may not exceed 24 months at a time.

 If the pay subsidy is granted to a person who is 60 years or older and has been unemployed for a minimum of 12 months immediately before the granting of the pay subsidy, the subsidy period may not exceed 24 months at a time.
-Based on the length of unemployment, the amount of the subsidy is 40 or 50% of payroll costs for the initial 12-month-period and, subsequently, 30% of the payroll costs.
+Based on the length of unemployment, the amount of the subsidy is a maximum of 40 or 50% of payroll costs for the initial 12-month-period and, subsequently, a maximum of 30% of the payroll costs.

 Pay subsidy for apprenticeship training

 A pay subsidy may be granted for the entire duration of apprenticeship training.
-If the amount of subsidy is based on the length of unemployment, it covers 30%, 40% or 50% of the payroll costs for a period not exceeding 12 months.
-The subsidy for the rest of the course of the training is 30% of payroll costs.
+If the amount of subsidy is based on the length of unemployment, it covers a maximum of 30%, 40% or 50% of the payroll costs for a period not exceeding 12 months.
+The subsidy for the rest of the course of the training is a maximum of 30% of payroll costs.